 Top Elderberry Leaf Images for Plant Identification and Inspiration

 Need elderberry leaf images to help identify various species?
 Our extensive gallery provides high-resolution photos that detail the unique features of American black elderberry, European elderberry (Sambucus nigra) native to Europe, blue elderberry, and Black Lace elderberry leaves.
+Elderberry (Sambucus) is a member of the honeysuckle family, which is important for its botanical classification and helps in identifying the plant in the wild.
 This guide will aid your identification process and deepen your appreciation for these beautiful plants.

 New here?
 Start with the Elderberry Flowers & Growing Guide.